binghamtonuniversity-cs110/template-lab0-introduction/README.md

 We will explore git workflows in-depth later in this lab.

 Now that we have our repository set up, we will edit the code.
+Change your directory to the cloned repository.
+If you aren't sure how to do this, first review part A, and try to figure it out.
+As a last resort, ask the TA for help.

 If you are not already familiar with a linux editor, please use gedit, which has several nice features for Python code development.

 :warning: Beware that gedit is a linux editor, and will not work on other OS's.